 Experienced digital marketing professional Geoff Beers thinks that:

 “It is a great way to get people back into the store during lower traffic periods.”

 Linda Bustos, Director of Digital Experience Strategy at Skava and eCommerce blogger is another expert that shares her opinion on the matter:

 “Not only does offering a gift card incentivize purchase during the holidays, this tactic encourages repeat purchase during the slow January time, and its short redemption window creates urgency.”

 And note that the professionals say that 10-20 percent off a purchase or a $10-$20 gift card is a strong incentive to get clients returning to your shop after the new year season.

 Do you know how much-lost revenue abandoned cart emails can recover?
 If you’re still out of step, check our email marketing tutorial, especially the section where we highlighted best practices for email marketing.

 Maybe a prospect was caught up in the end-of-year bustle and simply forgot about his intention?
 Just capture an email address on abandoned carts and recoup sales from the unfinished purchases!
 Send unpressing reminders that are supposed to encourage clients to complete their purchase.

 4. Give holiday shoppers an exclusive opportunity to make start-of-the-year savings.

-Express your gratitude to your most loyal customers and holiday shoppers with special start-of-the-year deals.
+Express your gratitude to your most loyal customers and holiday shoppers with special start-of-the-year deals on popular winter products.